What Is Forensic Accounting? (Education, Careers, and More)

 Forensic accounting is the branch of accounting that deals with the detection and prevention of financial crimes.
 As a forensic accountant, you'll use your competencies in accounting, auditing, and investigative techniques to detect and analyze cases of fraud and other financial crimes.

-A study in 2020 by the Association of Certified Fraud Examiners found that the median fraud by business owners and executives is $600,000.[1]
-In this guide, learn more about how forensic accountants use their investigatory and analytical skills to identify different types of financial crime.
+The Association of Certified Fraud Examiners found that the median loss for fraud by business owners and executives was $459,000 from 2022 to 2023 [1].
+Learn more about how forensic accountants use their investigatory and analytical skills to identify different types of financial crime.

 What areas do forensic accountants work in?

 Forensic accountants investigate fraud, embezzlement, and other white-collar crimes.
-As businesses become more complex, so will their financial investigations; oftentimes, forensic accountants will be asked to present accounting analysis and evidence in a trial or business-related issues.
+As businesses become more complex, so will their financial investigations; oftentimes, forensic accountants present accounting analysis and evidence in a trial or business-related issues.
 You might end up working in one or several of these areas during your career as a forensic accountant:

 • Business economic losses and bankruptcy: You’ll collaborate with businesses, creditors, and bankruptcy trustees to investigate possible fraud or mismanagement of assets in business bankruptcies or other situations involving economic losses.